mmoya01/Natural-Language-Processing/README.md

  ---
 #### Problem Set 3: POS Tagging with Hidden Markov models
-In this problem set I build a Bigram HMM part-of-speech tagger.
-Part of speech taggers are particularly useful for word ambiguity i.e "I'll book a flight" vs "I read a book".
-I computed the percent of ambiguous words, implemented a Joint Probability method for computing the HMM probability of a tagged sentence and the dynamic programming Viterbi method for POS tagging.
+In this problem set I built a Bigram HMM part-of-speech tagger.
+Part of speech taggers are particularly useful for word ambiguity i.e "I'll book a flight" where book is a verb versus "I read a book".
+I computed the percent of ambiguous words, implemented a Joint Probability method for computing the HMM probability of a tagged sentence and the utilized dynamic programming by using Viterbi method for POS tagging.
 Lastly, I computed the accuracy and compared it to my basline model

 [python code for pset3](https://github.com/mmoya01/Natural-Language-Processing/blob/master/pset3/pset3_code.py)